-Melissa Parrott Quimby is a contemporary visual artist who emphasizes the movement of shape and color in her abstract collages, paintings, drawings and sculptures.
-Her work is charged by the activity of creating a mark to capture a specific moment in time.
-Through a selective process of integrating bold, vivid hues she creates dynamic imagery that commands a rhythm of space.
+Melissa Parrott Quimby is a contemporary visual artist who emphasizes the movement of shape and color in her abstract collages, paintings, drawings and ceramic sculptures in response to her environment and experiences.
+Her work is charged by the activity of creating a mark to capture a specific moment in time and is motivated by the nature of material to express ideas through an instinctual impulse of combining line, color, pattern, shape and texture.
+Original images are composed using paper, acrylic, graphite, charcoal, pastel, ink and clay with a selective process of integrating bold, vivid hues to create dynamic imagery that commands a rhythm of space referencing issues of the environment and climate change.
 She received her Bachelor of Fine Arts degree in ceramics from Herron School of Art & Design in 1995 and her Master of Fine Arts degree from the University of Delaware in 2003.
-Her work has been exhibited both regionally and nationally while being recognized with a variety of awards including a Creative Renewal Arts Fellowship from the Arts Council of Indianapolis in 2007 and Art in the Parks and Historic Sites from the Indiana Art Commission in 2018.
-She has taught numerous workshops and currently teaches foundations, drawing, electives and studio art therapy at Herron School of Art & Design.
+Her work has been exhibited both regionally and nationally while being recognized with a variety of awards including a Creative Renewal Arts Fellowship from the Arts Council of Indianapolis in 2007 and Art in the Parks and Historic Sites from the Indiana Arts Commission in 2018.
+She has taught numerous workshops and currently teaches foundations, drawing and elective arts at Herron School of Art & Design.